Horse riding holiday France

 The weight limit for this ride is 198 lb/90 kg, please enquire if you are an experienced rider exceeding this weight.

 Accommodation is in hotels, guesthouses, mountain lodges, refuges, hostels, and B&Bs, depending on the route.
 Private rooms are available for a supplement when possible (hotel or B&B).
 Guests should be prepared to share rooms and bathroom facilities on this ride.
-In the Mountain Lodges genders may be mixed.
+All rooms are gender neutral.

 Generous picnics and meals use local and/or organic products.
 Special dietary needs can also be catered for.
 Please note that accommodation is not included the night of Day 7, after the ride has finished.
 This has to be booked separately, although your sales consultant will be able to help you with this.